t1gu1/lvim-config/README.md

 ## Basic nice commands

-First, you should learn your basic Vim commands. #GoogleIsYouFriend
+- First, you should learn your basic Vim keybind <https://devhints.io/vim>
+- Then take a look of LunarVim keybind <https://www.lunarvim.org/docs/keybind-overview>

+P.S.
+I'll repeat some commands, but it feel like it's the nice to know if you wanna try fast.

 - `<leader>` Alone, after few seconds, will display a modal with a lot of commands in it
 - `<cr>|` will display terminal